 By Emanuel Henriques, Atomivox Services Director

 “Well, I have a business but I don’t really need a website.
-I have a facebook page.”
+I have a Facebook page.”

-Give or take, any person within the web design business has heard this type of reply at least once.
+Give or take, any person within the web design business has heard this reply at least once.